Trump vows he’d take impeachment fight to Supreme Court

 The special counsel, after a nearly two-year investigation, did not find evidence of collusion between the 2016 Trump campaign and Russia.
 But the report revealed an array of controversial actions and requests made by the president that were examined as part of Mueller’s investigation’s obstruction inquiry.
 Despite the findings, Mueller did not come to a conclusion on the matter of whether the president obstructed justice.

 Barr and Deputy Attorney General Rod Rosenstein determined that the evidence found in the investigation was “not sufficient” to establish an obstruction-of-justice charge.
-But Mueller’s report seemingly left the decision on obstruction up to Congress—intensifying of their already existing investigations into the president.
+But Mueller’s report seemingly left the decision on obstruction up to Congress—intensifying their already existing investigations into the president.

 MUELLER REPORT REVEALS CLASHES IN TRUMP'S INNER CIRCLE OVER RUSSIA PROBE

-Despite Pelosi’s calls to focus on the agenda post-Mueller report, several committees are leading sweeping Trump-focused probes.
+Despite Pelosi’s calls to focus on their legislative agenda, several committees are leading sweeping Trump-focused probes.

 Cummings’ committee is leading an investigation into the controversial security clearance process for Trump administration officials, and also subpoenaing materials related to the president’s personal finances.
 Last week, Cummings vowed to subpoena Trump’s accountant.